 Measures to protect Madinah

-Deliberation on these conditions shows that the Prophet (sws) was concerned about hostility from the Quraysh and the danger of an attack as a consequence.
+Deliberation upon these conditions shows that the Prophet (sws) was concerned about hostility from the Quraysh and the danger of an attack as a consequence.
 Hence, he had penned the Covenant of Madinah as a counter step.

 The Sariyyah of 'Abdullah ibn Jahash (rta)

 The incidents of this sariyyah provide an opportunity to Orientalists to loosen their tongues in sarcasm because they find in this the only argument to accuse the companions of robbery and prove that the greed to loot wealth became the reason for the Battle of Badr later.
 In our view, the Prophet (sws) himself had set the purpose of this sariyyah, which was to stay in concealment and unearth information about the Quraysh.
 No Muslim, as long as he lived, could have disobeyed the Prophet's clear instructions.
 It is also worth considering that only a few Muslims, more than 12 destinations away from their centre and so close to that of their enemy could not have endangered themselves in order to rob the convoy.
-One should also keep in mind the fact that the people in the Muslim group were relatives of the Makkans.
+The fact should also be kept in mind that the people in the Muslim group were relatives of the Makkans.
 Their faces were not unknown to the idolaters, nor was there any misunderstanding about their religious beliefs and thoughts.
 It is more likely that the idolaters had started the fight in their arrogance of being more powerful and close to Makkah, and faced losses as a consequence.
-Or, the Muslims may have sensed the danger of Makkah being informed and may have attacked the convoy to prevent the information reaching the Quraysh.
+Or, the Muslims may have sensed the danger of Makkah being informed and may have attacked the convoy to prevent this information reaching the Quraysh.
 Whatever the reason for this skirmish, it became important due to its consequences.

 (Translated by Nikhat Sattar)